99: IN THE CRADLE OF THE PRESIDENTS – VIRGINIA’S NORTHERN NECK

 The time we spent at the site where Orville and Wilbur Wright flew the first airplane on December 17, 1903 was amazing and is a place where every American should visit at least once in their lifetime.
 I looked out from the camera case from where Orville took to the air for only 12 seconds on a flight that carried him just 40 yards; and then I thought about the fact that only 66 years later, men flew to the Moon and back.
 To me, that was truly mind boggling.
 Then I had another epiphany – America sent astronauts to the Moon and brought them back safely, but we don’t yet have glue that can effectively keep my leg together.

-After our visit to the site where the first flights were made by the Wrights, I was carried inside the Visitor Center’s museum where we saw plenty of authentic artifacts that were related to the Wright Brothers; as well as replicas of Orville and Wilbur’s gliders and their first planes.
+After our visit to the site where the first flights were made by the Wrights, I was carried inside the Visitor Center’s Museum where we saw plenty of authentic artifacts that were related to the Wright Brothers; as well as replicas of Orville and Wilbur’s gliders and their first planes.
 One artifact that I knew was near and dear to Mongo’s heart was the pieces of the original “Flyer” that Neil Armstrong took to the Moon’s surface with him during the Apollo 11 mission in 1969.
 A small piece of wood from the plane’s propeller and a small section of fabric taken from the “Flyer’s” wing were stowed away in Armstrong’s “personal preference kit” that he had onboard the Lunar Module.

 Finished in the museum, Tom drove us south of Kill Devil Hill where we stopped at the life-size sculpture of the first flight scene that was nearly in the shadow of the Wright Brothers Monument.
 I had to give my photographer a lot of credit for exercising patience during our visit as Stephen H. Smith’s sculptures were crawling with kids, which made it difficult for Tom to capture his pictures.
 I nearly laughed out loud when I heard my photographer growl to himself when he saw a ten-year-old kid sitting on top of Orville Wright’s back as he ‘flew’ the plane.
 Within 15 minutes, however, we had our photos and rendezvoused with Mongo near the West side of the monument.
 We had been to the southernmost point of the trip and now it was time to head North.